matystl/redux-effect-reducers/README.md

 Limitation which you probably already follow:

 1. your actions has to be object
-2. you should never dispach same object twice
+2. you should never dispatch same object twice
-3. your object should not be freezed
+3. your object should not be frozen

 # Testing

-Testing is not realy different than as in combination of async action creator and pure reducer.
-Normaly you would have 2 kinds of test for async actions one for action creator that is's producing side effects things and second suit of test for your pure reducers that results of async flow is stored in state.
+Testing is not really different than as in combination of async action creator and pure reducer.
+Normally you would have 2 kinds of test for async actions one for action creator that is producing side effects things and second suit of test for your pure reducers that results of async flow is stored in state.

-Same is true for effectfull reducers.
+Same is true for effect full reducers.
 One type of test would be that in certain state and action reducer produce some effects.
-Second suit of test is that in respons to async actions(action for async action together with responce from async action) you will get to correct state.
+Second suit of test is that in response to async actions(action for async action together with response from async action) you will get to correct state.
 For second scenario just use simple helper that will strip away effects from reducer and call reduce over action on reducer without effects.